 The Elijah Lovejoy Monument is the tallest man-made monument in Illinois.

-Visitors can download the Lincoln & Civil War Legacy Trail guide here or pick it up at the Alton Visitors Center, located at 200 Piasa Street (across from Argosy Casino) in Downtown Alton.
+Visitors can pick up the Lincoln & Civil War Legacy Trail guide at the Alton Visitor's Center, located at 200 Piasa Street (across from Argosy Casino) in Downtown Alton.
 While some of the sites are within walking distance of each other, most will require some mode of transportation.
 The trail is self-guided, and visitors can explore the sites in any order they wish.

 Follow the Lincoln Trail with your smartphone by downloading our free Lincoln & Civil War Legacy Trail app.

 Be sure to grab your National Park Service Passports to receive a stamp from these two sites in Alton: